 Habit when it fully developed becomes an addiction.
 And addiction to alcohol is not cool at all.
 I’d been there before, my bloodline proves it so.
 At first, you feel confident, strong, and macho.
 No one denies that they can be helpful for a while, but over the long haul – it left you immature, insecure, and afflicted by guilt and depression.
 Now tell me, what is a real man about if he feels insecure, guilt, failure, stress, and immature behavior?

 Billy Graham writes, “Why does the Bible so clearly denounce drunkenness?
 Because it is an enemy of human life.
 Anything that is against a person’s welfare, God is against.”

 Truth: You are a real man if you know how to say ‘no’ to drunkenness!

 Myth: Grown up smoke!

 Human beings are creatures of habit.
-Many of our practices become automatic; we are sometime unaware that we have attain the habit of smoking especially from what we model from our family members really affected us a lot.
+Many of our practices become automatic; we are sometimes unaware that we have attained the habit of smoking especially from what we model from our family members really affected us a lot.
 Living in an Iban culture, I was exposed to smoking since I was a kid.
 Our mind linked smoking with adulthood.
-Smoking claims to release tension, a symbol of maturity, independent and cool.
+Smoking claims to release tension, a symbol of maturity, independence, and cool.

 But is it true?
-How about the fact that in a long term smoking kills you and others?
+How about the fact that in the long term smoking kills you and others?
 Maybe I shouldn’t waste my time to outlines the effects of smoking; both you and I know that smoking is a bad habit.
 Both of us know that they displease God.
 Both of us know that smoking doesn’t define your maturity.
-Grown up… real grown up, Christian kind of grown up doesn't do things that displease God.
+Grown-up… real grown-up, Christian kind of grown-up doesn't do things that displease God.